Starting web development is easy: you create a file called

 As always, remember to virus scan all downloads.

-We will install Apache in C:Apache2, so extract the ZIP file to the root of the
+C:/Apache24, so extract the ZIP file to the root of the

-C: drive.
-Apache can be installed anywhere on your system, but you will need to change the configuration file paths accordingly…
+C:/ drive.
+Apache can be installed anywhere on your system, but you’ll need to change

 There are several lines you should change for your production environment:

 Line 60, listen to all requests on port 80: